sapori-saperi

 Day 6: Wednesday

 During the festival we've seen lots of traditional costumes.
-This morning tailor Virginia Garau gives us a backstage view of what the best-dressed bride would have worn from the underwear to the headdress.
+This morning tailor Virginia Garau gives us a backstage view of what the best-dressed bride would have worn from her underwear to her headdress.
 Then we're off to the cooperative winery for a tour where you learn how the French wine market impacted winemaking in Sant'Antioco and get to taste wine made from the Carignano grape.
-Salt is fundamental to our cooking and yet we hardly ever think about where it comes from and how it gets to our table.
-During our guided tour of the salt pans of Sant’Antioco all will be explained.
-The salt pans are also home to many birds including the stately flamingo.
 What's for dinner?
 We have to help make it.
 We have a pasta lesson at a biodynamic farm.
 The cook supplies the rest of the meal from produce of the farm.

 Accommodation: MuMa Hostel, Sant’Antioco | Meals: breakfast, lunch, dinner